Will InfoBarrel Be Another Failed Content Site?

 I had experimented with posting articles on many other sites, such as the Yahoo Contributor Network, Bubblews, Persona Paper, Squidoo, and Tsū.
 I could see the issues they had, and I even warned other people in their forums.
 All those sites have since gone out of business.

-As for InfoBarrel, I found some links to technical information pages just redirect to the home page.
-That means that no one ever cared enough to complete the setup of the site.
+As for InfoBarrel, I discovered some links to technical information pages merely redirect the reader to the home page.
+That means no one ever cared enough to complete the setup of the site.

 I also discovered that many people were complaining in the forums about missed payments.

-After finding a huge number of bugs, I wrote to the admin asking if he is still maintaining the site.
+After finding a considerable number of bugs, I wrote to the admin asking if he is still maintaining the site.
 He never replied.
-People post in the forum that he seems to often be missing in action.
+People post in the forum that he seems to be often missing in action.

 Complaints People Post About

-When I did my due diligence investigating InfoBarrel before I started posting, I had read many complaints in the forum—such as these:
+When I did my due diligence investigating InfoBarrel before posting and articles, I had read many complaints in the forum—such as these:

 - A promised upgrade that never occurred.

-- Long wait for new articles to get approved.
+- A long wait for new articles to get approved.